How to check Tolokers: quality control rules

 Results from conscientious Tolokers should be checked, too.
 In Toloka, this can be done automatically.

-In some tasks, Tolokers are given a choice of two or more response options.
+Tolokers complete tasks by selecting one of multiple possible answers.
 To check the quality in this type of project, use the Control tasks rule.
 This involves adding questions where you define the correct response.

 Mix the control questions in with the general tasks.
 They should make up at least 1% of the total tasks.
-Based on the number of errors, you'll evaluate Tolokers and assign them a skill level from 0 to 100.
+Assign Tolokers a skill level depending on how many answers they get right.

 Sometimes requesters aren't able to regularly add control tasks and keep them updated.